Mallorca's Cycling Secrets

 Train-ing

-You may not realise but Mallorca has a pretty good train line, running from Sa Pobla in the East, right across to Inca, Binissalem, Santa Maria and stopping at Palma.
+You may not have seen it, but Mallorca has a pretty good train line running from Sa Pobla in the East, right across to Inca, Binissalem, Santa Maria and stopping at Palma in West.
 The good news is they have a tap-and-go system, a trip to Palma costs just a couple of Euros and you can take your bike on with you.
-Sunrise ride from Alcudia to Sa Pobla, train to Palma, ride to Andratx and right along the north coast anyone?..
+So hit up a sunrise ride from Alcudia to Sa Pobla, train it to Palma, ride to Andratx and right along the north coast.
+Who's with me?!

 Check the train timetables here.